 CfP now closed, thank you everyone who submitted their abstract!

 News and important dates

-- 2nd Peaceful Coexistence Colloquium at Pyhätunturi, Finnish Lapland, June 6-9, 2017
+- 2nd Peaceful Coexistence Colloquium takes place in Pyhätunturi, Finnish Lapland, June 6-9, 2017